The Cabbage Soup Diet is a fad diet for short-term weight loss and is unlikely to result in sustainable weight loss.

-It also requires frequent large-batch cooking in order to prepare enough cabbage soup to eat for the entire week.
-This may be a drawback for some people.
+It also requires frequent large-batch cooking to prepare enough cabbage soup, which may be a drawback for some people.

-Bottom Line: The Cabbage Soup Diet is bland, hard to stick to and deficient in many nutrients.
-Since it is only one week long, most of the weight you lose is only water weight and will come back once you stop the diet.
+The Cabbage Soup Diet is restrictive, hard to stick to, and deficient in many nutrients.
+Since it lasts only a week, most of the weight you lose is only water weight that will return once you stop the diet.

-The Cabbage Soup Diet is not recommended for more than one week at a time because of how restrictive and nutritionally imbalanced it is.
+The Cabbage Soup Diet is not recommended for more than 1 week at a time because it’s restrictive and nutritionally imbalanced.

-Although the Cabbage Soup Diet is not a starvation diet, the foods are so low in calories that it would be difficult to reach 1,000 calories per day.
+Although the Cabbage Soup Diet is not a starvation diet, the foods are so low in calories that reaching 1,000 calories per day would be difficult.

-Very-low-calorie diets under 800 calories per day are only recommended for obese people under the close supervision of a physician.
+Very low calorie diets under 800 calories per day are only recommended for some people with obesity under a physician’s close supervision.

-Yet the food choices of the Cabbage Soup Diet are very limited and unbalanced.
-The diet includes almost no protein for five out of seven days and most days it is also very low in carbs, fat and calories.
-It is also deficient in many vitamins and minerals.
+The food choices that the Cabbage Soup Diet requires are limited and unbalanced.
+The diet includes almost no protein and is very low in carbs, fat, and calories.
+Additionally, it’s deficient in many vitamins and minerals.

-There is not a serious risk of vitamin and mineral deficiencies if you only follow the diet for one week, especially if you decide to take a multivitamin.
-But this doesn't make up for the diet’s lack of calories and protein.
+There is not a serious risk of vitamin and mineral deficiencies if you only follow the diet for 1 week, especially if you decide to take a multivitamin.
+But this does not make up for the diet’s lack of calories and protein.

 Gallstones can be the unintended consequence of any rapid weight loss.

-But for most healthy people, the Cabbage Soup Diet is not likely to have dangerous side effects as long as it is only used for one week, as intended.
+That said, the diet is not likely to have serious side effects for most people without diabetes if it is only used for 1 week, which is intended.

-Bottom Line: The Cabbage Soup Diet is not suitable for long-term use because it lacks key nutrients.
+The Cabbage Soup Diet is not suitable for long-term use because it lacks key nutrients.
 Despite some uncomfortable side effects, trying it for 1 week will probably not lead to significant side effects for most people without health concerns.